kevinslin/seed-xkcd/vault/xkcd.a-bunch-of-rocks.md

   license: Creative Commons 2.5
 ---
 ![I call Rule 34 on Wolfram's Rule 34.](https://imgs.xkcd.com/comics/a_bunch_of_rocks.png)
+> "A Bunch of Rocks", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Man is walking, alone in desert.
 Man is narrating his own situation]]